withastro/docs/src/pages/en/guides/cms/storyblok.md

 </article>
 ```

 The `blok` property is the data that we will receive from Storyblok.
-It will contain the values of the fields that we defined in the previous step.
+It will contain the values of the fields that we defined in the `blogPost` blok.

 To render our content, the integration provides utility functions such as: